itthinx/affiliates/readme.txt

 Additional data and referral descriptions that have been recorded using the plugin's API are shown for each referral.
 Data can be conveniently sorted and also filtered by affiliate and time period.

+#### Totals ####

+The Totals section provides accumulated totals per affiliate and time period, prepared to handle affiliate payments and mark paid referrals in bulk.

+#### User Registration ####

+Here you can enable the built-in User Registration integration which allows to grant commissions to affiliates when they refer new users.

 #### Options ####

 ##### Page generation #####

-You can let Affiliates generate an Affiliate Area page for you: Press the _Generate_ button.
+You can generate a pre-designed Affiliate Area, press the _Generate_ button.
 You will find a new page titled _Affiliate Area_ on your site which includes a login form, affiliate registration form, information about an affiliate's performance and the affiliate's link as well as a link to log out at the end of the page.
 You can edit this page and adjust it according to your preferences.